Google’s Project Management Certificate, introduced in July 2020, caught my eye immediately for several reasons.

 Good quality materials and lecturers

-As stated above, there are six chapters that need to be completed in order to get the certificate.
+As stated above, there are six chapters that need to be completed in order to get the Google Project Management certificate.
 Each of them is explained with a video starring Google employees who share their (usually somewhat inspirational) stories of how they came to work at Google, some of the challenges they faced, and what they liked about their role.

 The videos are well-produced, and the content is excellent.
 Video material is accompanied by some written resources, summaries, and glossaries.
 Knowledge adoption is tested through tests and practical assignments, like writing an escalation email or creating a Gantt chart.
 The assignments are then peer-reviewed.